Maccabi Tel Aviv B.C.: 2015–2017 Seasons: Downfall

 Starting from the 2015–16 season, the team was named Maccabi FOX Tel Aviv, referring to the new main fashion line sponsor.
 New players were signed, including some proven players such as Taylor Rochestie and Vítor Faverani.
 Jordan Farmar returned, and prospect Dragan Bender gained more playing time as well.

 After a slow start in the EuroLeague (1–3) and Israeli League (3–2), head coach Goodes was sacked on 9 November 2015.
 On 14 November, Žan Tabak signed a deal to become the head coach of Maccabi.
 Tabak lead the team to an Israeli Cup victory.
 Maccabi Tel Aviv was eventually eliminated from the EuroLeague after the regular season, and played in the 2015–16 Eurocup Basketball Last 32 phase, but failed to qualify for the playoffs after a loss at home to BC Nizhny Novgorod.
-The Israeli League season proved to be a disaster, when Maccabi was eliminated in the semifinal for the second season in a row, this time by the eventual champions in Maccabi Rishon LeZion.
+The Israeli League season proved to be a disaster, when Maccabi was eliminated in the semifinal for the second consecutive season, this time by the eventual champions in Maccabi Rishon LeZion.
 This started a three-year spell of not doing well in either league.

 The 2016–17 season was even worse for Maccabi Tel Aviv.
 During the summer, solid players such as Sonny Weems and Andrew Goudelock were signed, in hopes that they would lead Maccabi back to glory.
 Erez Edelstein was named the head coach.
 However, the season began with difficulties in both the Israeli League, and with losses in the EuroLeague, and Edelstein was fired.
 Assistant Rami Hadar briefly served as coach, before resigning after a series of losses, and Maccabi hired Ainars Bagatskis, who served as David Blatt's assistant in Darüşşafaka, as the new head coach.
 While Maccabi won the Israeli Cup with a win over rival Hapoel Jerusalem, in the EuroLeague, Maccabi finished in 14th place in the new format, while only finishing in 4th place in the Israeli League regular season.
 Bagatskis was fired just before the playoffs, with Arik Shivek becoming the new head coach for Maccabi.
 Maccabi made the 2017 Israeli Basketball Super League Final Four, but suffered a shocking loss to Maccabi Haifa in the semifinals, on the home Menora Mivtachim Arena floor.
 After the season, longtime player Devin Smith, with the team since the 2011–12 season, announced his retirement.